 The famous uphill finish, which follows the last flight on all tracks, can often lead to a dramatic and sometimes slow-motion finish.

-Leaders are desperate for the line, while the chasing pack are closing with every stride and the demanding uphill finish accentuates the drama.
-Some punters are yearning for the winning post, while others are wishing for one more stride.
+Leaders are desperate for the line, while the chasing pack are closing with every stride and the extremely demanding uphill finish accentuates the drama.
+Some punters are yearning for the winning post while others are wishing for one more stride, creating a brilliant atmosphere at Prestbury Park.

 The famous Cheltenham hill has provided some truly thrilling finishes over the years.